 Students are encouraged to add pertinent information to this binder as they progress through the program.
-This might include clinical placement information, copies of licensure application materials, pertinent certifications, etc. Students are strongly encouraged to complete this activity to prepare themselves for on- and off-campus clinical rotations.
+This might include clinical placement information, copies of licensure application materials, pertinent certifications, etc. The clinical practicum binder is offered as an extra credit opportunity, but students are strongly encouraged to complete this activity to prepare themselves for on- and off-campus clinical rotations.